ReflectionHLE/ReflectionHLE/README.md

 Changelog
 ---------

+Oct 12, 2016 (v0.16.0):

+- BREAKING CHANGE: The file HELP.TXT is now required in order to play The Catacomb Abyss.
+- Regarding The Catacomb Abyss v1.13, the expected/extracted EGAHEAD.ABS and
+MTEMP.TMP files should be a little bit smaller.
+Previously, whole segments would be extracted from the CATABYSS.EXE file, leading to a little bit larger files (with filesizes divisible by 16 bytes).
+- Added support for multi-touch input, along with an Android port;
+Currently requires Android 2.3.3 (API level 10) or later and targets 7.0 (24).
+- Some "modern" game controller input adjustments, including changes to the handling of debug keys.
+- Some launcher adjustments; Examples: The ability to set (emulated) command-line arguments for the game, showing/hiding an on-screen keyboard for text search/input, access to details about files from supported game versions.
+- "autolock" setting was replaced with the "mousegrab" setting, which behaves somewhat more (but not exactly) like the mouse grab setting from Chocolate Doom.
+- Added a "absmousemotion" setting, optionally letting one seamlessly move the mouse cursor out of the window in Keen Dreams' control panel.
+This is disabled by default, since it technically behaves a bit differently from vanilla Keen Dreams.
+- If multi-touch input is used, and the /NOMOUSE option is *not* passed to Keen Dreams, then the mouse cursor in the control panel can be used with a single finger, in a matter similar to enabling "absmousemotion" for an actual mouse.
+That is, the ship cursor (more precisely, its top-left corner) is shown where the finger resides.
+- Big Endian fixes (including fixed sound support).
+- Misc. graphics output optimizations.
+This includes changes to emulated EGA memory layout; Using one byte per pixel, rather than four monochromatic sections for the four EGA planes.
+Reason is this is better for the Catacombs, and it also didn't seem to make things worse for Keen Dreams.
+- Screen is refreshed more often, even if there's no actual on-screen update.
+This is done for somewhat better Steam Overlay support and other situations.
+- Minor DBOPL fixes.
+- Support better resampling of audio (from the OPL rate of 49716Hz to a different rate), using a resampling library.
+Currently SpeexDSP is used.
+- Fix some unaligned memory accesses, as well as a few buffer overflows.
+- Fix duplicated game controllers on startup, in launcher.
+- Other code modifications.

 Nov 20, 2015 (v0.13.0):

 - A minor breaking change: The disablesndsubsystem setting was changed to sndsubsystem, for avoiding double negatives and being more consistent with newly added code (the launcher).